demmarya0000/Aarnav_Arya_LANGGRAPH_MAT496/README.md

 - Explored three ways to define state: TypedDict, Dataclass, and Pydantic
 - TypedDict and Dataclass provide type hints but don't enforce types at runtime
 - Pydantic performs validation at runtime to ensure data conforms to specified types and constraints
-- Each state key acts as a "channel" that nodes can read from and write to
 - Nodes return dictionaries to update state, regardless of which schema type is used

 - SOURCE FILE:https://github.com/langchain-ai/langchain-academy/blob/main/module-2/state-schema.ipynb